Causal Inference and Data Fusion in Econometrics: Sample Selection Bias

 Similar cases of sample selection are widespread in economics.
-Examples are discussed by \citet{Levitt2000}, who estimate the effectiveness of seatbelts and airbags in a sample of fatal crashes, and by \citet{Ihlanfeldt1986}, who note the difficulty of assessing the determinants of house prices when using data on recently sold homes. \citet{Knox2019} point out another illustrative case.\footnote{See also \citealp{Durlauf2020}, for a similar argument.} They critique studies which attempt to estimate the extent of racial bias in policing with the help of administrative data \citep{Fryer2018}.
+Examples are discussed by \citet{Levitt2000}, who estimate the effectiveness of seatbelts and airbags in a sample of fatal crashes, and by \citet{Ihlanfeldt1986}, who note the difficulty of assessing the determinants of house prices when using data on recently sold homes. \citet{Knox2019} point out another illustrative case.\footnote{See \citet{Durlauf2020} for a similar argument.} They critique studies which attempt to estimate the extent of racial bias in policing using administrative data (\citealp{Fryer2018}).
 Problematic in this context is that individuals only appear in such records if police officers decide to stop and interrogate them in the first place.
 If this stopping decision is itself causally affected by minority status, sample selection bias might arise, since the data is not a representative sample of the overall population anymore.

-In causal diagrams, cases of sample selection can be captured by explicitly incorporating the sampling selection mechanism.
-We will realize this goal by augmenting the semantics of the causal diagram to account for the sampling mechanism, which graphically will be achieved by adding a new special variable called $S$.
-This variable $S$ will take on two values: one, if a unit is part of the sample, and zero otherwise.
-If endogenous variables in the analysis affect the sampling probabilities, we will add an arrow from these variables to $S$, which will constitute the specification of the selection mechanism.\footnote{We will consider the case here where the sample selection nodes are only allowed to have incoming arrows, but will not emit arrows themselves.} Figure \ref{fig_heckman} depicts a DAG for the female labor supply example that has been augmented by such a selection node; the resulting graph is referred to as a \emph{selection diagram} and denoted by $G_S$.
-An individual's socio-economic characteristics $Z$ determine inclusion in the sampling pool and the bidirected dashed arc between $S$ and $Y$ indicates the presence of unobserved confounders that are the source of the error correlation in the model.
+In causal diagrams, cases of sample selection can be captured by explicitly accounting for the sampling selection mechanism.
+We will realize this goal by adding a new special variable called $S$ to the graph.
+This variable will take on two values: one, if a unit is part of the sample, and zero otherwise.
+If endogenous variables in the analysis affect the sampling probabilities, we will add an arrow from these variables to $S$, which will constitute the specification of the selection mechanism (\citealp{Bareinboim2012a}).\footnote{We will consider the case here where the sample selection nodes are only allowed to have incoming arrows, but will not emit arrows themselves.} Figure \ref{fig_heckman} depicts a DAG for the female labor supply example that has been augmented by such a selection node; the resulting graph is denoted by $G_S$.
+An individual's socioeconomic characteristics $Z$ determine inclusion in the sampling pool and the bidirected dashed arc between $S$ and $Y$ indicates the presence of unobserved confounders that are the source of the error correlation in the model.